reasonwithoutrestraint/site/_posts/Original/Data/The Bell Curve/Chapter 14 - Ethnic Inequalities in Relation to IQ.md

 ### Welfare

-The probability that a woman has ever been on welfare (all women, mothers and non-mothers): White 13%, Black 49% For a poor mother of averege age and average 1Q (100): White 12%, Black 30%
+The probability that a woman has ever been on welfare (all women, mothers and non-mothers): White 13%, Black 49% For a mother of averege age and average 1Q (100): White 12%, Black 30%

 The probability that a poor mother has ever been on welfare: White 62%, Black 78% For a poor mother of averege age and average 1Q (100): White 56%, Black 74%